Harry Ayres (mountaineer): Mountaineering

 In 1931, Ayres was introduced to mountaineering by Frank Alack.
 After five years, Ayres became a guide at the Tongariro National Park.
 In 1937, he made his first ascent of Aoraki / Mount Cook.
 He later became the chief ranger at the Mount Cook National Park Board.
 Ayres was a mentor to Edmund Hillary, who had proposed him to Eric Shipton as a member of the 1953 British Mount Everest expedition.

-He fought in WWII in the Pacific from 1942-1944 where he contracted tropical diseases that affected his health significantly.
+He fought in WWII in the Pacific from 1942 to 1944 where he contracted tropical diseases that affected his health significantly.

-From 1945-1955 he made 9 ascents of Mount Cook and Mount Tasman including leading Edmund Hillary and Ruth Adams in 1948.
+From 1945 to 1955 he made 9 ascents of Mount Cook and Mount Tasman including leading Edmund Hillary and Ruth Adams in 1948.

-In 1956, Ayres traveled to Antartcica with the New Zealand party of the Trans-Antarctic Expedition.
+In 1956, Ayres traveled to Antarctica with the New Zealand party of the Trans-Antarctic Expedition.

 In the 1981 New Year Honours, Ayres was appointed an Officer of the Order of the British Empire, for services to mountaineering.

+Ayres Ridge, between Mount Haidinger and Douglas Peak, is named after Ayres.